MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-account-management.md

 ### Authentication

-Communication between the Mobile Plans service and the mobile operator service must be authenticated using the Mutual Transport Layer Security (MTLS).
+Communication between the Mobile Plans service and the Mobile Operator API must be authenticated using the Mutual Transport Layer Security (MTLS).
 Microsoft provides a certificate for you to use to validate the identity of the requester to **moBaseUrl**.

 Microsoft provides the certificate during the onboarding process.